SilverDevelopment/GSMR-Project/README.md

 * Turn the GSM-R on and off
 * Reset the GSM-R to its default state
 * View the current state of the GSM-R
+* Change the settings on how the GSM-R Operates

 ## Requirements
 * An arduino